lucadibello/nextjs-jwt-auth-boilerplate/paper/README.md

 The demo comprehends also a login page and a two-factor authentication page that are used to authenticate users.
 The login page is used to authenticate users with username and password, while the two-factor authentication page is used to authenticate users with token (linked to the user) used as OTP sent via E-Mail.

+The source code can be found at: <https://github.com/lucadibello/nextjs-jwt-auth-boilerplate>

 ### 5.1.
 Main features

 - Fully-typed with TypeScript